bobermayer/RNAkira/README.md

 # RNAkira

 RNAkira (RNA Kinetic Rate Analysis) is a tool to estimate synthesis, degradation, processing rates and translational efficiency using data from high-throughput sequencing of 4sU-labeled RNA (4sU-seq) and ribosome protected fragments (RPFs from Ribo-seq).
-It is conceptually related to other tools such as  [DRiLL](http://dx.doi.org/10.1016/j.cell.2014.11.015) or [INSPEcT](http://bioinformatics.oxfordjournals.org/content/31/17/2829), but key differences are the inclusion of flowthrough data for normalization, ribo-seq data for estimates of translational efficiency, the assumption of steady-state kinetics, and the use of an underlying negative binomial model.
+It is conceptually related to other tools such as  [DRiLL](http://dx.doi.org/10.1016/j.cell.2014.11.015) or [INSPEcT](http://bioinformatics.oxfordjournals.org/content/31/17/2829), but key differences are the inclusion of flowthrough data for normalization, ribo-seq data for estimates of translational efficiency, the assumption of steady-state kinetics, and the use of an underlying negative binomial model to confidently detect differential regulatory strategies.

 ## Prerequisites
 RNAkira runs on Python 2.7.11 with numpy (v1.11.1), scipy (v0.17.1), statsmodels (v0.8.0rc1) and pandas (v0.18.1), and twobitreader if prepare_annotation.py is used.
 Read counts for exonic and intronic regions are expected in [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) output format, but TPM values can be supplied as well.